 With a rich family history in motorsport, it was no surprise when Ricky proved himself to have a natural flair for racing.
 Learning his craft in karting, Ricky battled wheel-to-wheel with strong results throughout national and international competition.

 Making the step up to car racing, Ricky wasted no time in proving his raw talent and speed, when contesting the MSA Formula Ford Championship in 2014.
-Collecting 5 podiums, including one in his first outing behind the wheel.
-Returning to the field in 2015, for the newly-named MSA Formula Championship, Ricky immediately made a challenge for the title.
+Collecting five podiums, including one in his debut race.
+Returning to the field in 2015, for the newly named MSA Formula Championship, Ricky immediately made a challenge for the title.
+With six wins and 13 podiums, he ended the season runner-up.

-Graduating to BRDC Formula 3 Championship the following year, he further made a name for himself with a strong campaign of 5 wins, 9 podiums, 4 pole positions and 5 fastest laps.
+Graduating to BRDC Formula 3 Championship the following year, he further made a name for himself with a strong campaign of five wins, nine podiums, four pole positions and five fastest laps.

 It’s been an action-packed few weeks in paddocks across Europe, with impressive fight backs in both single-seater and GT racing.
 Dicing with the weather from Spa-Francorchamps to Vallelunga, we enjoyed some thrilling efforts from our squad of talented drivers last weekend.